The 2025 CSAW Experience

 In case you missed the tags, this is NOT a technical writeup but rather a travel blog

-This year, SPL qualified for NYU’s annual CSAW competition, through various means.
-As per usual of course, SPL qualed 4 people (Dudcom, AC, Corgo, Vy) through CSAW CTF Quals, placing 2nd.
-We then have another team with me, Uvuvue, and Moron, competing in the Agentic Automated CTF.
-More details about this will be in another blog on our very cool 🦑SquidAgent🦑.
-We also qualed another team to the LLM CTF Attack Competition with Zia, but their event is online (but he still drove down with us).
+This year, SPL qualified for NYU’s annual CSAW competition through various means.
+As per usual, SPL qualified 4 people (Dudcom, AC, Corgo, Vy) through CSAW CTF Quals, placing 2nd.
+We then had another team with me, Uvuvue, and Moron competing in the Agentic Automated CTF.
+More details about this will be in another blog on our very cool SquidAgent.
+We also qualified another team for the LLM CTF Attack Competition with Zia, but their event is online (though he still drove down with us).

 Day 0 (11/5)

-This was the day where everyone landed NYC.
+This was the day when everyone landed in NYC.
 All of our flights were paid for by NYU, with the exception of Zia driving down.

-Dudcom, Zia, AC, and Vy were the first batch that landed in the morning.
-These 4 decided to do something quite silly and spent $300+ on a Korean BBQ place called Ahgassi Gopchang.
-Can’t really blame them, it’s NYC right.
+Dudcom, Zia, AC, and Vy were the first batch to land in the morning.
+These 4 decided to do something quite silly and spent $300+ at a Korean BBQ place called Ahgassi Gopchang.
+Can’t really blame them, it’s NYC, right.

-Corgo and I landed around 6-8 PM, but nothing much happened that night, we all were waiting for everyone else to show up.
-Dudcom and I were just napping / doing homework waiting for the rest of the team (Uvuvue and Moron) to come and prepare for competition tomorrow.
+Corgo and I landed around 6 to 8 PM, but nothing much happened that night; we were all waiting for everyone else to show up.
+Dudcom and I were just napping/doing homework while waiting for the rest of the team (Uvuvue and Moron) to come and prepare for competition tomorrow.

 Moron arrived first.
-I was still in my room doing Physical Chemistry homework (very fun I know), and turned out I missed on quite a bit of stuff happening in the other room.
+I was still in my room doing Physical Chemistry homework, and it turned out I missed quite a bit of stuff happening in the other room.

 Jaden later came, and the team spent the rest of the night fixing up SquidAgent, hoping it wouldn’t break tomorrow (it broke tomorrow).